Agile-Labs-Tech/agilelabs-isms-policy/12 Sec-area-work-SOPs/README.md

 # Validity And Document Management

 1. This document is valid as of the date stated on the cover of this document.
-2. The owner of this document is System Administrator (SA), who must check and, if necessary, update the document at least once a year.
+2. The owner of this document is Technical Leader (TL), who must check and, if necessary, update the document at least once a year.
-3. SA may appoint a deputy to update the document.
+3. TL may appoint a deputy to update the document.
 4. When evaluating the effectiveness and adequacy of this document, the following criteria must be considered:
     1. number of incidents arising from non-compliance with this document